eliminate spanish articles effectively

 Coverage of Major Natural Disasters in Spanish Media

-Spanish media's coverage of major natural disasters often highlights the immediate impacts and long-term recovery efforts.
-Here's what you need to know:
+Spanish media’s coverage of major natural disasters often includes a thorough examination of immediate impacts alongside long-term recovery efforts.
+Key aspects of this reporting include:

-• Scope of Reporting: Extensive, focusing on affected areas.
+• Scope of Reporting: In-depth coverage focusing on affected areas, with updates on recovery progress.

-• Economic Consequences: Detailed analysis of financial repercussions.
+• Economic Consequences: Detailed analysis revealing the financial repercussions on local economies.

-• Preventative Measures: Coverage on steps to mitigate future disasters.
+• Preventative Measures: Articles that inform readers about steps to mitigate the effects of future disasters.

 Comparison with English Articles